russwinch/python_conventions/README.md

   (tuple): what the returned item is
 """
 ```
-Additional text can be added, but this should be the minumum for all but the simplest functions, ie obvious one liners where
+Additional text can be added, but this should be the minimum for all but the simplest functions, ie obvious one liners where
 the one liner version of the docstring can be used:
 ```
 def update_user(data):